Dora Bryan: Personal life

-Dora was married for 54 years to former Lancashire and Cumberland cricketer Bill Lawton until his death in August 2008.
+Bryan was married for 54 years to former Lancashire and Cumberland cricketer Bill Lawton until his death in August 2008.
 The couple met in Oldham during World War II and were married at Werneth St Thomas, Oldham in 1954.
-During her husband's final years, she reduced her public commitments to enable herself to look after him, and she suffered with her health, including a serious operation for a hernia.
+During her husband's final years, she reduced her public commitments to enable her to look after him, and she suffered with her health, including a serious operation for a hernia.

 Bryan once owned Clarges Hotel at 115–119 Marine Parade on Brighton's seafront, which was used as an exterior location in the films Carry On Girls and Carry On at Your Convenience.
 She and her husband lived there for more than 40 years but were forced to sell the bulk of the building because of bankruptcy, but they retained a flat with a sea view on the first floor for many years.
 Still maintaining its original structure, the rooms of the hotel have been reconverted into flats.
 By 2013, she was a wheelchair user and resided in a nursing home in Hove in frail health.

 On 31 May 2009, Dora – A Gala Charity Show was held at Her Majesty's Theatre in London to raise funds for two charities nominated by Bryan: the Variety Club Children's Charity and the Alzheimer's Society.
-Sir Cliff Richard was the star performer, but among the performers and celebrity guests were old friends and colleagues, including June Whitfield, Rita Tushingham, and Joanna Lumley.
+Sir Cliff Richard was the star performer, and among the performers and celebrity guests were old friends and colleagues, including June Whitfield, Rita Tushingham, and Joanna Lumley.
 Bryan managed to attend.